CORDEX-be2/ValEnsPy/docs/getting_started/quick-overview.rst

 For standard datasets, ValEnsPy has built in input processors but users can also easily define their own input processors.

-Gathering and loading the data is done by the `Manager` class, which creates a catalog of all available datasets and utilizes the `intake-esm` to make that data searchable and loadable.
+Gathering and loading the data is done by the `Manager` class, which creates a catalog of all available datasets and utilizes `intake-esm <https://intake-esm.readthedocs.io/en/latest/>`_ to make that data searchable and loadable.
 The creation of the catalog is semi-automatic, i.e. only the base directory and a pattern for the files need to be specified.
 On shared shared machines this could only have to be done once after which the catalog can be used by all users.
 The catalog is stored in a `yaml` file and can be easily shared with others.
 The catalog is then used to load the data into xarray DataSets or DataTrees.
 When loading the data, the `Manager` class also applies a set of pre-processing steps to each respective dataset through the aformentioned `InputConvertors`.